techoflassh/techoflassh/README.md

 - 👋 Hi, I’m @techoflassh
 - 👀 I’m interested in \\game development , \\andriod development
-- 🌱 I’m currently learning - c/c++ , andriod studio.
+- 🌱 I’m currently learning - c/c++ , Blockchain , cybersecurity ,
-- 💞️ I’m looking to collaborate on - well i am still on basic so i can collaborate on something which is on first stage so i can learn too.
+- 💞️ I’m looking to collaborate on - well I am still on basic so I can collaborate on something which is in the beginner stage so I can learn too.
-- 📫 How to reach me - Mail me on - coderakshit11@gmail.com
+- 📫 How to reach me - Mail me at - coderakshit11@gmail.com

 <!---
 techoflassh/techoflassh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.